ash-of-the-meadow/rl-example-plugin/README.md

-# Highlite Example Plugin Template
+# RyeLite Example Plugin Template
-**As of 9/18/2025 Highl1te Development has been paused indefinitely** A template repository for creating plugins for the HighLite client.
+**As of 9/18/2025 Highl1te Development has been paused indefinitely** A template repository for creating plugins for the RyeLite client.
 This template showcases the basic structure, lifecycle methods, and how to use static resources like HTML, CSS, images, and audio files.

 > **📋 This is a Template Repository**
-> Use this template to quickly create your own HighLite plugin by clicking the "Use this template" button on GitHub, or generate a new repository from this template.
+> Use this template to quickly create your own RyeLite plugin by clicking the "Use this template" button on GitHub, or generate a new repository from this template.

 ## Getting Started